 Golden Sandy Blonde with Volume

-This golden sandy blonde is a radiant blend that feels like bottled sunlight, even in the middle of winter.
-The voluminous waves enhance the light reflection, making it one of the best ideas for blondes long who crave brightness but still want depth.
-The shade isn’t overly warm, so it works beautifully as one of the ideas for pale skin, creating balance without washing out the complexion.
+This oceanic golden sandy blonde is a sunshine melting pot that makes one feel the bottled sunshine even in the heart of winter.
+The bulky waves add to the light reflection which makes it one of the best ideas to be used by the long blonde who desires brightness and yet needs depth.
+The shade is not very warm, which is why it can be used well as one of the ideas of pale skin as it balances without washing the complexion.

 Shadowed Ash Blonde Waves